10 Internships in Los Angeles for High School Students

 Application Deadline: February

-Eligibility: Be a graduating high school senior in Burbank or Los Angeles County, Have a minimum cumulative GPA of 3.0 upon graduation, Plan to attend an accredited college or university, Be passionate about a career in the business of media and entertainment, Have effective verbal and written communication skills
+Eligibility: Be a graduating high school senior in Burbank or Los Angeles County, have a minimum cumulative GPA of 3.0 upon graduation, and plan to attend an accredited college or university

 Location: Los Angeles